11 Data visualization with ggplot2

 .
 Therefore, the following command is equivalent:

-will inherit the x
+layer inherits the x

 and y

-aesthetics from the ggplot()
+aesthetics specified in the ggplot()

 ggplot(dat, aes(x = gdp_capita, y = cases_per_100k)) +